named-data/ndn-cxx/README.md

 See the file INSTALL for build and install instructions.

-Please ubmit any bugs or issues to the NDN-CPP issue tracker: http://redmine.named-data.net/projects/ndn-cpp/issues
+Please submit any bugs or issues to the NDN-CPP issue tracker: http://redmine.named-data.net/projects/ndn-cpp/issues

 ---